codeforeauclaire/foodtrucks/README.md

 ## Front-end UI

-1. Full page map with food trucks
+1. Full page map displaying food truck icons
+    1. Click on to bubble up quick info (Name, schedule, ...)
 1. Control overlay for days of the week (checkbox for each)
     1. Loading defaults to current day checked only